Q: Who can join the FLCBA?

 A: Every year we hold the conference in the Orlando area, since that is a central location in the state.
-For the past few years it has been held in the summer, usually in August.
-Every year we have visiting judges, experts on different legal areas of interest, vendors and other interesting program items.
-In 2012 one of our most colorful speakers was a consumer rights attorney who spoke on his point of view concerning litigation against creditor attorneys.
-See our events calendar for details about the 2013 conference.
+The conference is held in the summer, usually in August.
+Each year we have visiting judges, experts on different legal areas of interest, vendors and other interesting program items.

 Q: What are other member benefits other than the conference?

 A: The listserve is one of our most valuable member tools.
-Members post ideas, suggestions and questions.
+Members post ideas, suggestions, favorable orders, and questions.
 It is an outlet to get last minute coverage for hearings and ask about Judges in advance of appearing before them.